Rub21/vizualization-imagen/README.md

 ![screenshot from 2015-01-05 07 34 21](https://cloud.githubusercontent.com/assets/1152236/5613145/96500c26-94ad-11e4-9147-5ff5a6cf7ac7.png)

-The file is save in: `/path/to/MapBox/export/`
+The file(ayacucho.jpeg) was saved in: `/path/to/MapBox/export/`

+## Create imagen using Mapbox Studio

-# 4. Editing imagen
+# 5. Editing imagen

 Open your imagen(ayacucho.jpeg) with any Editor of imagen, inthis case I going to use [GIMP](http://www.gimp.org/)